EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 cutoff, another 5&thinsp;mRy can be gained.
 For most purposes this extra gain is not important.
 Note that the APW basis with
 <i>E</i><sub>max</sub>=7&thinsp;Ry is quite large: 343-370 APWs.

 Note that the APW basis is generally less efficient than the LMTO basis.
-To reach a precision comparable to the 2-kappa basis (125 orbitals), starting from the 1-kappa _spd_ basis, about 160 APWs are needed, or about 200 orbitals all told.
+To reach a precision comparable to the 2-kappa basis (125 orbitals) starting from the 1-kappa _spd_ basis, about 160 APWs are needed, or about 200 orbitals all told.

 To see how many orbitals the APW basis adds, do: